Super Rugby Aotearoa: Crusaders coach Scott Robertson hopes to overcome 'huge' injuries ahead of Hurricanes clash

 - 'Aratipu' review: New Zealand Rugby set to ditch SANZAAR, Super Rugby - report - NZ Herald

-"It's a great match-up really with obviously Jordie who's come back and been huge for them," he said.
-"Will's been incredible for us ... hell of a match-up; two incredible athletes with the 15 jersey on."
+"It's a great match-up really with Jordie who's come back and been huge for them," Robertson said.
+"Will's been incredible for us - hell of a match-up; two incredible athletes with the 15 jersey on."

-One Hurricanes player on Robertson's radar is Ngani Laumape, who is coming off a sensational performance against the Blues last week where he outclassed All Blacks superstar Beauden Barrett on multiple occasions and inspired his side to an upset win against the Auckland franchise.
+One Hurricanes player on Robertson's radar is Ngani Laumape, who is coming off a sensational performance against the Blues last week where he outclassed All Blacks superstar Beauden Barrett on multiple occasions and inspired his side to a win against the Auckland franchise.

 "Ngani was on, wasn't he?
 He was at his best and it's great to see.
 He carried a lot of the Hurricanes and they followed him when he got rolling.
 Our midfield understands the challenge ahead."